4xii/type-mirror/README.md

 ## Configuration

-To configure Type-Mirror, create a `typemirror.config.ts` file in your project's root directory.
-Here is an example configuration:
+Create a `typemirror.config.ts` file in your project's root directory to configure Type-Mirror.
+Here's an example that integrates with a remote API:

 ```typescript
 import { defineConfig } from 'type-mirror';